Shrushrita/testing-blogs/README.md

 # Testing Blogs and Website with Great Articles
-Creating a collection of testing blogs and websites with some awesome testing related articles.
+<p align="center"> Creating a collection of testing blogs and websites with some awesome testing related articles.<p>

 ### This shall be the collection